vpidev/t-sql-styleguide/README.md

 - Job Name should aim to use existing table, sproc, or SSIS Package names

-*Why?*: Make deployment, debugging, administration easier by being consisent and mimnimze the number of handles in the system.
+*Why?*: Make deployment, debugging, administration easier by being consistent and mimnimze the number of handles in the system.

 ###### [Style [S019](#style-s019)]